Ada-Developers-Academy/daily-curriculum/topic_resources/break-project.md

-# Holiday Break Project
+# Break Project

-Create an application during the holiday break.
+Create an application during your break.
 The app can be anything that you want!
 Here are some examples to get creative juices flowing:

 - http://thissocks.herokuapp.com/ (Blake's C1 project)
 - http://bksydg.com/